Pravesh-Sudha/100-Days-of-Code/day-40/README.md

 # Day 40 of 100DaysofCode

 Feeling excited to start Day 40 of 100 DaysOfCode, today, I watched an amazing video on [Jenkins Tutorial – by Nana](https://youtu.be/pMO26j2OUME?si=JcFv8q-9Ec1RwF5S) by <b>TechWorldWithNana</b>.
-This Video contains beginner guide to Jenkins, and many more.
+This Video contains beginner guide to Jenkins, creating mutlit branch pipeline and many more.

 ## How the project works?